tamarin-prover/tamarin-prover/manual/src/003_example.md

 (it stems from the way Tamarin deals with equations) and will be explained in the
 [section on cryptographic messages](004_cryptographic-messages.html#sec:cryptographic-messages).

-Just below is the list of all axioms.
-In this example, there is only the one axiom `Equality_Checks_Succeed`.

 Now click on `Untyped case distinctions (10 cases, all chains solved)` to see the following: